alan-turing-institute/bias-in-AI-course/Milestone3_Sources-Forms-and-Quantification-of-Bias-in-AI/README.md

 This milestone is being led by Roseline Polle.
 It should take approximately four hours to complete.

 In this milestone, we start looking at some technical aspects of bias and fairness in AI: given a machine learning problem, how can we assess and measure bias?
 What are the different types of bias and where do they come from?
-The session is divided in two main parts:
+The session, after the introduction video, is divided in two main parts:

+Introduction video

 **Part 1: Theory** (_4 videos with slides + supporting "cheatsheet" notebook_)
 - Theory 1: Real-life examples of bias in algorithms